-- 1. Stealing or destroying library or reference materials or computer programs; - 2.Stealing or destroying another student's notes or materials, or having such materials in one's possession without the owner's permission; - 3.
-Receiving assistance in locating or using sources of information in an assignment when such
+- 1. Stealing or destroying library or reference materials or computer programs; - 2.Stealing or destroying another student's notes or materials, or having such materials in one's possession without the owner's permission; - 3.Receiving assistance in locating or using sources of information in an assignment when such assistance has been forbidden by the instructor; - 4.Illegitimate possession, disposition, or use of examinations or answer keys to examinations.

-- 4.Illegitimate possession, disposition, or use of examinations or answer keys to examinations. - 5.
-Unauthorized alteration, forgery, or falsification; - 6.
-Unauthorized sale or purchase of examinations, papers, or assignments.
+- 5. Unauthorized alteration, forgery, or falsification; - 6.Unauthorized sale or purchase of examinations, papers, or assignments.